Can you get a great guard dog without it being purebred? Do hybrid dogs with a reputation for aggression make good family dogs?

 Use the general rule of five minutes of strenuous activity per month of age for growing juveniles.
 Socialization should be a major focus of all sessions as well as training.

 As an adult, your dog needs about 40% of his activities to have high intensity, and the rest can be a mix of light exercises and training.
-Certain activities are good for the mix and engage body and mind simultaneously.
+Certain activities are good for the mix and engage the body and mind simultaneously.

 What about grooming and shedding